Unfair contract terms

 Terms where the trader alone has the right to interpret any clause of the contract and to decide whether the product or service complies with the contract.

-Krisztina ordered a personalised photo book with pictures of her child.
+Krisztina ordered a personalised photo book with pictures of her daughter.
 When the book arrived she discovered that the cover of the book was not the colour she'd chosen.
 She complained to the seller but he refused to reprint the book.
 He referred to the terms and conditions displayed on the order, saying that the delivery is in conformity with the contract when the seller decides it is.

 Krisztina knew that such terms are unfair and insisted that the trader reprint the book or give her money back.
 By pointing to her rights, she eventually got the book reprinted at no additional cost.